montchr/montchr/README.md

 ### Lately Etc.

+- Listening to audiobooks – some recent favorites listed below
+  - "Mythos" by Stephen Fry
+  - "Cities of the Red Night" by William S. Burroughs
+  - "The Peripheral" by William Gibson
 - Listening to various shows on NTS Radio
-- [Photographing](https://www.instagram.com/catachresis.lamonte/) my cats, deteriorating infrastructure, real estate scams, fleeting observations on hypercapitalism
+- [Photographing](https://www.instagram.com/catachresis.lamonte/) my cats, deteriorating infrastructure, fleeting observations on hypercapitalism
 - Rarely leaving the house
-- ~Reading~ listening to "The Peripheral" by William Gibson, and the short stories of J.G.
-Ballard